The Lord's Supper-Table

-How did she find favour with God?
-Like her famous forebear, Abraham, she believed God's word.
+How did she find favour?
+Like her famous forebear, Abraham, she believed what God said.
 And it was accounted to her for righteousness, as it was him!

 She was at the stage, personally and spiritually, to accept this commission and face the challenges of her immediate future, Luke 1'26-39.

 Showing her trust in God she responded to the angel's statement:

 "Behold the maidservant of the Lord!
 Let it be to me according to your word".